Developmental Coordination Disorder (DCD/Dyspraxia)

 Treatment of Developmental Coordination Disorder

-The management is involved in individualized treatment approaches to improve motor skills, enhance coordination, and develop independence in daily activities.
+The treatment involves individualized approaches to improve motor skills, enhance coordination, and develop independence in daily activities [2].

 Occupational Therapy